akash-network/docs/akashian/validator.md

 ## Setting Up a New Node

-These instructions are for setting up a brand new full node from scratch.
+Following instructions are for setting up a node.

 First, initialize the node and create the necessary config files: